 The UVic English Language Centre offers Homestay accommodation between September and June each year.
 To be eligible for Homestay, you must be 18 years old by the start date of your program.
-Complete homestay guidelines are available here, with translations in Japanese, Korean and Spanish.
+Complete homestay guidelines are available here, with translations in Japanese, Korean, Chinese and Spanish.

 For 2024, Homestay availability is limited and exclusively reserved for ELC students.
 However, we are excited to share that we are actively working towards expanding our offerings.
 Our goal is to open up Homestay accommodations to all UVic students starting in Fall 2024/Spring 2025.